 It remains pretty faithful to the newspaper columns, because it’s all about the characters and events and they haven’t changed.
 Sapphy, Winston, Faith, Casper, Pinocchio, Toad, Mohammed, Brian, Kong, et al, are all there.
 But in book form, the pace can slow a little; some language can return to Anglo-Saxon authenticity; some rude bits can squeeze back in and there’s space for a little more reflection.
 In terms of the story line in the Mail, we get up to about October 2008.

 And then a couple of weeks before the book went off to press, a nice surprise – comedian, author and philanthropist Tony Hawks came in with his support.
 He read the manuscript, enjoyed it and was kind enough to say: ‘Simon Parke has managed to do something remarkable.
 He has taken the ostensibly “ordinary” world of a supermarket and turned it into an entertaining classroom where we can learn important lessons, whilst having fun at the same time.
 A great read.’

 So it’s come a long way from a few rough jottings on a cheap memory stick from Argos.
-For that, I am indebted to kind and supportive people like Richard, Chloe, Harry, Simon J, Paul and Judith; and the washing machine, of course; because without him and his destructive spin, Chloe never have borrowed my memory stick.
+For that, I am indebted to kind and supportive people like Richard, Chloe, Harry, Simon J, Paul and Judith; and the washing machine, of course; because without him and his destructive spin, Chloe would never have borrowed my memory stick.
 Life, eh?!

 Shelf Life the book is published by Ebury Publishing under their Rider imprint.
 It’s available at all good book stores, and probably some quite poor ones as well.
 Whether the supermarkets will stock it, I couldn’t say.
 Truth hurts.